 Why is website loading speed important?

-When a website visitor visits a slow loading page, then he can quickly get frustrated with the page. and eventually, he will likely to abandon this website.
-That means, when it comes to page loading time, every second count.
+When a website visitor visits a slow-loading page, then he can quickly get frustrated with the page. and eventually, he will likely to abandon this website.
+That means, when it comes to page loading time, every second counts.
 Based on a recent study around 52% of internet users expect a website to load within 2 seconds or less.

 Good user experience is critical for business success, and if you want to enhance user experience then make sure your website loads faster.

 8 working methods to optimize your website’s speed

 Each and every image of your website should be well optimized.
 Image optimization is a very crucial part.
 Let’s understand the meaning of image optimization first.
 When a user visits a page on your website, the browser has to load each and every image on that page.
 That means if the page has 15 images then the browser has to load all the 15 images.
 Which means it will take a longer time to load all these images. and the user has to wait until all the images don’t get loaded first.

 The best and most effective solution for this is to optimize all your images first.
 Here are the two ways to do that :